 Fifteen minutes from the West Entrance of Crater Lake National Park, Natural Bridge Campground is a great home base for exploring the surrounding Rogue River and Siskiyou National Forest.
 The campground features 17 sites available on a first-come, first-served basis.
 Each site includes access to community vault toilets, but campers need to pack in their own drinking water.

-An easy day-trip distance to Crater Lake, Natural Bridge Campground also lends immediate access to nearby attractions.
-Along with the Wild and Scenic Rogue River adjacent to the campground, the current suddenly disappears underground into a 250-foot lava tube, creating a natural bridge and the campground's namesake feature.
+Natural Bridge Campground is an easy day-trip distance to Crater Lake and also lends immediate access to nearby attractions.
+On the Wild and Scenic Rogue River adjacent to the campground, the current suddenly disappears underground into a 250-foot lava tube, creating a natural bridge and the campground's namesake feature.